 - New York Law School, Juris Doctor, 2010

 Mehmet Basoglu is an associate in FSKS’s Creditors Rights Group.
-Mehmet’s practice is focused primarily in the area of New York Foreclosure, but also encompasses related practice areas.
+Mehmet’s practice is focused primarily in the areas of New York & Pennsylvania Foreclosure, but also encompasses related practice areas.
 Regardless of the nature of the case that he is handling, Mehmet’s work ethic is always guided by his commitment to zealous advocacy, professionalism, and moral principles.

 An experienced and knowledgeable counsellor in the realm of Creditors Rights, Mehmet has represented both lenders and borrowers in all aspects of contested and non-contested Foreclosure actions and related Real Estate litigation throughout New York State.
 While Mehmet regularly manages a caseload of residential Foreclosure actions throughout the Hudson Valley, New York City, and Long Island, his work also heavily includes defending property owners and Mortgage servicers against Municipal Town & City Code Violations, advocating for Petitioning Lienholders in Surrogate’s Court cases, representing Landlords in Housing Court disputes, handling Third Party closings, and other Real Estate matters.